jgieseler/solarmach/README.rst

 ----------------

 The Solar-MACH tool was originally developed at Kiel University, Germany and further discussed within the `ESA Heliophysics Archives USer (HAUS) <https://www.cosmos.esa.int/web/esdc/archives-user-groups/heliophysics>`_ group.

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101004159.

 Powered by: |matplotlib| |sunpy|